josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⛪️_faith_land_trusts_as_counter_radicalisation_infrastructure.md

 - Custodial transfer mechanisms are underdeveloped.

 If ownership is not intentionally reassigned,
-the market becomes the default custodian.
+ownership tends to default to market actors.

 Faith Land Trust models offer a middle path:

 - Protect the asset from vacancy.
 - Maintain public or community use.
 - Reduce grievance narratives.
 - Anchor local belonging.

-This is not about saving religion.
+This is not about preserving religion.

 It is about stabilising civic infrastructure through intentional custody transfer.